Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: An Iterative Algorithm for Solving the Multi-scale Low Rank Decomposition

 Putting everything together and invoking the ADMM recipe~\cite{Boyd:2011bw}, we have the following algorithm to solve our convex multi-scale low rank decomposition (\ref{eq:cvx}):

 where $\rho$ is the ADMM parameter that only affects the convergence rate of the algorithm.

-Indeed, the resulting ADMM update steps are similar in essence to the intuitive update steps in Figure~\ref{fig:algorithm}, and alternates between data consistency and enforcing multi-scale low rank.
+The resulting ADMM update steps are similar in essence to the intuitive update steps in Figure~\ref{fig:algorithm}, and alternates between data consistency and enforcing multi-scale low rank.
 The major difference of ADMM is that it adds a dual update step with $U_i$, which bridges the two objectives and ensures the convergence to the optimal solution.
 Under the guarantees of ADMM, in the limit of iterations, $X_i$ and $Z_i$ converge to the optimal solution of the convex program (\ref{eq:cvx}) and $U_i$ converges to a scaled version of the dual variable.
-In practice, we found that $\sim 1000$ iterations are sufficient without any visible change for imaging applications.
+In practice, we found that $\sim 1000$ iterations are sufficient without any visible change for imaging applications. \reviewercommentnum{R1.4} Finally, we note that because the proximal operator for the multi-scale nuclear norm is computationally simple, other proximal operator based algorithms~\cite{Parikh:2013vb} can also be used.